mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 ---

-### Using MySQL command line

-To use the MySQL command line, perform the following steps:

-1. Start MAMP PRO
-2. Start the servers
-3. Open Terminal.app (Applications -> Utilities)
-4. Type in an hit enter:
-   `cd /Applications/MAMP/Library/bin`
-5. Type in and hit enter:
-   `./mysql --host=localhost -u root -proot`
-6. Now you can use the MySQL command line.
-For example to show all your databases with:
-   `show databases;`

----

 ### <a name="connect_using_sequel_pro"></a>How To Connect to MySQL using Sequel Pro

 1. Sequel Pro can be launched via the MAMP PRO interface in the ‘MySQL’ tab.
 Click on the Sequel Pro icon at the bottom of the tab.
 The instance of Sequel Pro launched from the MAMP PRO interface resides in your Applications/MAMP folder.
 If your MAMP PRO download package did not come with Sequel Pro you can download it here.